slahrichi/cellsociety_team02/doc/DESIGN.md

     - Different features for allowing further live interaction with the grid are simple to make because the code is very understandable and organized, but they won't follow the open-closed principle well.
 Also need a lot of supporting mechanic to exist in Model.
       - Objects like new control panels (for example tabs and buttons enabling to change WaTor configurations) are easy to add because necessary superclasses already exist.
     - select colors or images used to display the cell states is easy to add, one would need a listener for each cell, and a new control panel object enabled when a cell is selected.
 But also not open-closed.

+- Controller
+  - Generate grids automatically, using a set number of each state, randomly
+  - Support different languages for the error messages
+  - Different grid shapes (maps, circles, ...)